Medicinal Plants Of Nepal

 6. Dioscorea deltoida D.Don

-Despite its medicinal significance, Dioscorea deltoida faces the threat of endangerment in Nepal, underscoring the importance of conservation efforts to safeguard both traditional medicinal knowledge and the plant's genetic diversity.
-The sustainable management and protection of this species are vital not only for its potential contributions to healthcare but also for maintaining the ecological balance and biodiversity of the region.
+Despite its medicinal significance, Dioscorea deltoida faces the danger of endangerment in Nepal, underscoring the significance of preservation efforts to protect twain customary medicinal acquaintance and the herb's genetic variety.
+The sustainable management and safety of that species are crucial not solely for its potential contributions to healthcare and as well for maintaining the ecological balance and biodiversity of the area.

 Endangered Medicinal Plants Of Nepal, Podophyllum hexandrum Royle